isomerpages/moe-woodgrovesec/index.md

 image: /images/logo.png
 permalink: /
-notification: "We would like to welcome all Secondary One students and parents into the Woodgrove Family! "
+notification: "We would like to welcome all Secondary One students and parents to the Woodgrove Family!
+An amazing journey of learning begins here. "
 sections:
   - hero:
       background: /images/woodgrove sec sch.gif